What's new in Microsoft Intune

 - If the trusted root certificate is on the device, then the SCEP certificate profile will install successfully.

 - If the trusted certificate cannot be found, the SCEP certificate profile will fail.

 What do I need to do to prepare for this change?

-To avoid the reduction in functionality coming in the fourth quarter of 2020, we recommend the following:
+To avoid the reduction in functionality coming in October 2020, we recommend the following: